jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-3w.md

-+++
+---
-title= "Article 3-Moral Education for People of all Ages" description=  "Article 3-Moral Education for People of all Ages" date=  2015-01-01 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3o" linkbtext=  "Part 3o" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-3q" linkftext=  "Part 3q" heading=  "Part 3p" icon=  "/icons/smith.png"
+title: "Article 3-Moral Education for People of all Ages"
-+++
+heading: "Part 3w of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
+description: "The educational institutions for people of all ages are chiefly those for religious instruction."
+author: Adam Smith
+icon: /avatars/smith.png
+---

 {{< s v="190" >}} The educational institutions for people of all ages are chiefly those for religious instruction.